Welcome to Hui o Hawaii of Sacramento. As a cultural organization committed to

 the ancient art of hula, recreation outrigger canoe paddling, and participating in other Hawaiian-related events.
 Although our members come from diverse

 backgrounds, our -- hui--, Hawaiian for team, share the aloha spirit and practice the ohana

 or family feeling in all of our activities.

 First, our Hui General Membership meets every other month at Mountain Mike's Pizza, 5640 Auburn, Sacramento.The May 9th meeting is cancelled, however will reconvene on the following dates starting all at 7:30p: July 11, September 12, and November 14.
 Please save these dates and get directions/address from our Hui calendar; see the links in the right column of this page.

 Saturday, April 30, 2016:

-Our 45th Annual Luau will be held at Ben Ali Shrine in Sacramento.
+Our 45th Annual Luau was held at Ben Ali Shrine in Sacramento.
 Proceeds support higher

 education aspirations for Hui members in good standing.
 The date will change based on the